ALASKA

 (Alaska Maritime National Wildlife Refuge)

 Battery 294 is here.
-Searchlight shelters, a radar tower, and fire-control stations still exist.
+Searchlight shelters, a radar tower, and fire-control stations still exist here.
+Nearby on Barwell Island (Alaska Maritime NWR) are also remains of FC stations and searchlight shelters.
 Others were once on Patsy Point, Carol Cove, and Alma Point.
-Rugged Island is further south from Caines Head, and on the opposite side of the bay.
+Rugged Island is located at the mouth of Resurrection Bay, west of Cape Resurrection.

 ¤ Fort Raymond